alexhkurz/programming-languages/README.md

 None of this is required reading, but all of it is part of the wider landscape in which this course is situated.
 Many of these links are to talks, videos, articles and blogs that do not represent carefully researched peer-reviewed authoritative expert consensus.
 Do not take opinions for granted but as an invitation to start a discussion.

+- Why does GoLang have objects but no inheritance?

+- What makes a programming language successful?
+This question is discussed in the video [Why Isn't Functional Programming the Norm?](https://www.youtube.com/watch?v=QyJZzq0v7Z4) He concludes with several arguments why FP might be the norm in the future for example searching for books on ["functional programming in"](https://www.amazon.com/s?k=%22functional+programming+in%22&ref=nb_sb_noss_2) suggests that many imperative and OO languages are keen on jumping on the FP train.
+What do you think?

 - Domain Specific Languages (DSLs) play an increasing role in industry.
 Haskell is a good language to develop DSLs.
 For an example see [Ivory](https://raw.githubusercontent.com/GaloisInc/smaccmpilot-experiencereport/master/embedded-experience.pdf).

-- [the No-Code Software Revolution](https://medium.com/inc./welcome-to-the-no-code-software-revolution-6b75ee967df7).
+- The [No-Code Software Revolution](https://medium.com/inc./welcome-to-the-no-code-software-revolution-6b75ee967df7).
 Will building apps without writing code change what we understand by "programming language"?

 - [rise4fun](https://rise4fun.com/) has a long list of **software engineering tools** for program analysis and verification that you can run in your webbrowser.